estruyf/react-handlebars-search/README.md

 ![Paging controls](./assets/paging.png)

+Template can also have localization system, see [test.html](./templates/test.html) for exemple (moment and key/value exemple)

 ##### SharePoint Helpers

 There are a couple of custom SharePoint helpers available for you to make use of.
 The list of available SP helpers are: